 1.”Keep” your publishing.

-Although this list is in no particular order, the first piece of advice I ever got given, and continue to be given is that I should “keep my publishing”.
+The first piece of advice I ever got given is that I should “keep my publishing”.

 The only problem is that your publishing, like most things, has no value until it is sold or exploited.
-So in order to make money from your publishing your songs need to be getting synchronised in TV, films, computer games and other licensed platforms and media.
-When that does happen someone needs to make sure all the correct paperwork is done and the fees from the usage is being accounted for properly.
+In order to make money from your

 There are many advantages to signing with a publisher, not least of all that some are willing to pay advances.
 The advice should really be to make sure you get a good deal, that isn’t too long, when signing your publishing.